Targets and Indicators

 By 2030, achieve access to adequate and equitable sanitation and hygiene for all and end open defecation, paying special attention to the needs of women and girls and those in vulnerable situations

-Proportion of population using safely managed sanitation services, including a hand-washing facility with soap and water
+Proportion of population using (a) safely managed sanitation services and (b) a hand-washing facility with soap and water

 By 2030, improve water quality by reducing pollution, eliminating dumping and minimizing release of hazardous chemicals and materials, halving the proportion of untreated wastewater and substantially increasing recycling and safe reuse globally